aakashkumarjee/SDN-Traffic-Data-Collection-For-Analysis/readme.md

     Install ryu controller by "pip install ryu".

-    Install mininet from its github (Mininet is a Network Emulator).
+    Install mininet from its github (Mininet is a Network Emulator) https://github.com/mininet/mininet.

     Run controller.py on ryu by "ryu-manager controller.py"